zowe/zowe-cli/CONTRIBUTING.md

 `git commit -s -m "Adding a test file to new_branch"` `git commit --signoff -m "Adding a test file to new_branch"`

 Why?
-"Sign-off is a line at the end of the commit message which certifies who is the author of the commit.
+Sign-off is a line at the end of the commit message which certifies who is the author of the commit.
 Its main purpose is to improve tracking of who did what, especially with patches.

 Example commit in git history: